 - Can I hurt my baby by pressing on my stomach?

-- Can you suffocate your baby in the womb?
+- Can you hurt baby in womb while sleeping?

 - What does it mean if baby kicks a lot?